aspose-font/Aspose.Font-Documentation/net/developer-guide/using-glyph-objects/_index.md

 This question is answered by the properties it has.

 - First, let's look at the property [*State*](https://apireference.aspose.com/font/net/aspose.font.glyphs/glyph/properties/state).
-Some of the fonts may be corrupted and also, and their glyphs also can be corrupted.
+Some of the fonts may be corrupted, and their glyphs also can be corrupted.
 Property *State* tells us whether the glyph is corrupted.
 If it has the value [*ParsedWithErrors*](https://apireference.aspose.com/font/net/aspose.font.glyphs/glyphstate), then that glyph was parsed with errors, and not all the glyph data was received.
-- Properties [*WidthVectorX*](https://apireference.aspose.com/font/net/aspose.font.glyphs/glyph/properties/widthvectorx) and [*LeftSidebearingX*](https://apireference.aspose.com/font/net/aspose.font.glyphs/glyph/properties/leftsidebearingx) tell us about such [*glyph metrics*](https://apireference.aspose.com/font/net/aspose.font.glyphs/glyph/properties/state) as advance width and left side bearing correspondingly.
+- Properties [*WidthVectorX*](https://apireference.aspose.com/font/net/aspose.font.glyphs/glyph/properties/widthvectorx) and [*LeftSidebearingX*](https://apireference.aspose.com/font/net/aspose.font.glyphs/glyph/properties/leftsidebearingx) tell us about such [*glyph metrics*](https://docs.aspose.com/font/net/what-is-font/glyph/#glyph-metrics) as advance width and left side bearing correspondingly.
 - Properties [*WidthVectorY*](https://apireference.aspose.com/font/net/aspose.font.glyphs/glyph/properties/widthvectory) and [*LeftSidebearingY*](https://apireference.aspose.com/font/net/aspose.font.glyphs/glyph/properties/leftsidebearingy) have the same sense as *WidthVectorX* and *LeftSidebearingX*, but *WidthVectorY* and *LeftSidebearingY* are related to coordinates for the vertical Y-axis.

 Let's have an [*example*](https://github.com/aspose-font/Aspose.Font-Documentation/blob/master/net-examples/Aspose.Font.Examples/Glyphs/GlyphMetrics.cs) with the next code snippet that shows how to calculate the width for the text "Hello world" in pixels when the font size is 10.